apache/trafficserver/doc/release-notes/upgrading.en.rst

 The following plugins have changes that might require you to change configurations.

-header_rewrite
+Header Rewrite
 ~~~~~~~~~~~~~~

 * The `%{PATH}` directive is now removed, and instead you want to use `%{CLIENT-URL:PATH}`.
 This was done to unify the behavior of
   these operators, rather than having this one-off directive.

-`header-rewrite-expansion` was removed and replaced with `header-rewrite-concatenations`
+* `header-rewrite-expansion` was removed and replaced with `header-rewrite-concatenations`

 Library Dependencies
 --------------------
 TCL is no longer required to build ATS.

+The minium OpenSSL version to build ATS is now 1.0.2.

 Platform specific
 -----------------